Justin Engel

 Justin Engel (born 1 October 2007) is a German professional tennis player.
-He has a career-high ATP singles ranking of world No. 188, achieved on 27 October 2025 and a doubles ranking of No. 280, attained on 23 June 2025.
+He has a career-high ATP singles ranking of world No. 180 achieved on 5 January 2026 and a best doubles ranking of No. 280, reached on 23 June 2025.

-Career
+Professional career

 2023: Maiden ITF title

 In May, at the age of 16, Engel became the youngest German men's title winner since 2003 when he won an ITF World Tennis Tour tournament in Villach, Austria.

 2024: ATP Tour debut

 In July, Engel made his Challenger main draw debut at the Tennis Open Karlsruhe, having received a wildcard.
 He defeated world No. 138 and five-time major doubles champion Pierre-Hugues Herbert in the first round to claim his first Challenger main draw win and first top-150 win.

 In October, at the age of 17, Engel made his ATP Tour main draw debut at the Almaty Open after receiving a main draw wildcard.
 He defeated Coleman Wong in straight sets to claim his first ATP Tour main draw win, becoming the youngest player to do so since Carlos Alcaraz at the 2020 Rio Open and the first player born in the year 2007 to win an ATP match.